 I am currently a « maître-assistante » in international economic history at the University of Geneva, at the Paul Bairoch Institute and the Departement of History, Economics and Society.
-My main research topics are the transnational history of statistical enquiries and the evolving relationship between science and politics between 1880s and 1960s.
+My main research topics are the transnational history of statistical surveys and the evolving relationship between science and politics between 1880s and 1960s.

 I defended my Phd in sociology in 2015.
 My thesis is entitled « Social sciences and action at the International Labor Organization (1920-1939) ».
 I studied the use of sociology, economics and mathematics by ILO civil servants, and the multiple links the latter developed with academics.